Blog

 Cooperative and collaborative learning methodologies recognize that learning is fundamentally a social process that is enriched through peer interaction.
 These approaches carefully structure group activities to maximize participation and learning for all members.

-Flipped classroom
+Flipped classroom or inverted classroom

 Educational gamification

 Effective gamification systems include elements such as points, badges, levels, leaderboards, and narratives that create immersive and motivating experiences.
-Students can earn points for completing tasks, unlock badges for demonstrating specific competencies, and advance through levels that represent academic progress.
+Students can earn points for completing assignments, unlock badges for demonstrating specific competencies, and advance through levels that represent academic progress.

 Educational missions transform learning projects into interactive adventures where students must complete challenges and solve puzzles to advance.
 Digital escape rooms and educational escape rooms combine fun with deep learning.